-How will the College deliver its academic programmes in the autumn term?
+How is the College delivering its academic programmes in Michaelmas term?

-As we have done for the summer term 2020, the timetable for the autumn term has been reworked so that students from all centres follow the same mid-week teaching curriculum.
-This will allow us to move easily in and out of periods of lockdown, if required, throughout the first term.
+As we did in Trinity term 2020, the timetable for Michaelmas term was reworked so that students from all centres could follow the same mid-week teaching curriculum.
+This has allowed us to move easily in and out of periods of lockdown, as required, throughout the first term.

-While provision is online, the College will reduce the number of online live session delivery points to two days and one evening, as follows:
+While provision is online, the College has reduced the number of online live session delivery points to two days and one evening, as follows: